Inherited a house and unsure what to do?

 How long does it take to sell an inherited house in Massachusetts?

-If you are selling to The Pro Home Buyer, we can close on your house in as little as 7 days or as soon as you’re ready.
-Whatever your timeline is, we can always work with it.
+If you are selling to The Pro Home Buyer, I can close on your house in as little as 7 days or as soon as you’re ready.
+Whatever your timeline is, I can always work with it.

 Do I need to clean out the inherited house before selling it?